-The price of a power flush will depend upon the type of business that is carrying out the procedure as well as the area of the country in which you live.
-Some areas are naturally more expensive than others, and the size of the plumbing company is another important factor in the cost of a power flush.
-While there are natural variations in price, London is the most expensive part of the country in which to arrange a power flush, while the north of the country is around £50 to £100 cheaper, depending on region and business size.
+The price of a power flush will depend upon the number of radiators you have, where you live and the type of business (labour costs) that is carrying out the procedure, London of course is the most expensive part of the country in which to arrange a power flush, while the north of the country is around £50 to £100 cheaper, depending on region and business size.
 Click straight to the Cost of a power flush table.

 As might be expected, a larger company with a greater number of employees will ask for higher prices for a full power flush, while a smaller operation with just one or two workers will generally command lower costs.

-Overall, taking a number of quotes from several different sized companies and across the length and breadth of the country into account, the average price of a power flush is £410, with the lowest quotations coming in at around £300 and the highest being around £550.
+As of 7 January 2023 the average cost is £410.
+However, overall, taking a number of quotes from several different sized companies and across the length and breadth of the country into account, the average price varies with lowest quotations coming in at around £300 and the highest being around £850.
 If you are considering arranging a power flush for your central heating system, you should take the time to get quotations from a wide range of businesses that provide the service in your local area to ensure that you get a competitive quote.
 Of course, if you have a larger property or a system that is in especially poor condition, you can expect the price to rise.

 Of course, price is only one thing to consider.
-The quality of the job is just as important and one way to find out who knows what they are doing to is look for reviews of previous powerflushing work.
+The quality of the job is more important and one way to find out who knows what they are doing to is look for reviews of previous powerflushing work .